-At June 30, 2021, the Company had \$744 million of borrowing available under lines of credit, including lines available under its short-term arrangements and revolving credit facility.
+At September 30, 2021, the Company had \$607 million of borrowing available under lines of credit, including lines available under its short-term arrangements and revolving credit facility.

 The Company has a \$500 million commercial paper program.
 The \$700 million multi-currency revolving credit facility serves as a back-stop credit facility for the Company's commercial paper program.
-At June 30, 2021 and December 31, 2020, there were no outstanding borrowings under the multi-currency revolving credit facility.
-The company had no outstanding borrowings under the commercial paper facility at June 30, 2021 and December 31, 2020.
+At September 30, 2021 and December 31, 2020, there were no outstanding borrowings under the multi-currency revolving credit facility.
+The Company had \$139 million outstanding borrowings under the commercial paper facility at September 30, 2021 and no outstanding borrowings under the commercial paper facility at December 31, 2020.
+As of September 30, 2021, the weighted-average interest rate for this short-term debt was 0.2%.